bbc/Imager.js/docs/js-api.md

 This only works when you use a selector string when calling `new Imager()` - if you pass elements then this method does not work.

+Not yet compatible with the `lazyload` option.
+For this to work, need to preserve original divs when moving elements from `this.imagesOffScreen` to `this.divs`, and re-set the `scrollCheck` interval when new off-screen elements are added.

 ```js
 var imgr = new Imager();